Darshitha-S20/M1_Student-Record-System/5_Report/README.md

 Conclusion

 This project C solves the issue effectively.
 The user can update all the required details.This project is user friendly.
 Using this project the user can keep a record of students and maintain the record in a simple and oraginsed manner.
+This projects works in windows Os and linux Os.